The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Abstract

 \section{Abstract}

 \emph{Millimeter-wave} (mmWave) communication opens up tens of \emph{giga-hertz} (GHz) spectrum in the mmWave band for use by next-generation wireless systems, thereby solving the problem of spectrum scarcity.
 Maintaining connectivity stands out to be a key design challenge for mmWave networks deployed in urban regions due to the blockage effect characterising mmWave propagation.
-Specifically, mmWave signals can be blocked by buildings and other large urban objects.
 In this paper, we set out to investigate the blockage effect on the connectivity of mmWave networks in a Manhattan-type urban region modeled using a random regular lattice while \emph{base stations} (BSs) are Poisson distributed in the plane.
 In particular, we analyse the connectivity probability that a typical user is within the transmission range of a BS and connected by a line-of-sight.
-Using random lattice and stochastic geometry theories, different lower bounds on the connectivity probability are derived as functions of the buildings' size and probability of a lattice cell being occupied by a building as well as BS density and transmission range.
-The asymptotic connectivity probability is also derived for cases of dense buildings.
-Last, the results are extended to heterogeneous networks.
-Our study yields closed-form relations between the parameters of the building process and the BS process, providing useful guidelines for practical mmWave network deployment.
+First, we consider a single-tier network.
+By jointly applying the random lattice and stochastic geometry theories, a lower bound on the connectivity probability is derived as a function of building parameters (e.g., size and site occupancy probability) and BS parameters (e.g., transmission range and BS density).
+For the case of dense buildings, the bound is derived in a simpler form.
+Next, the preceding lower bounds are tightened based on the geometric technique of partitioning the irregular blockage-free region around the typical user.
+Moreover, the analysis is generalized to mmWave channels with both LoS and NLoS paths.
+Last, the results are extended to a $K$-tier \emph{heterogeneous network} (HetNet), where building heights are random, and depending on its height, a building can block the signals transmitted by a subset of BS tiers but not all.
+The analysis shows that the connectivity probability of the $K$-tier HetNet increases linearly with the number of tiers.
+In general, our work quantifies the relation between the coverage of a mmWave network and the parameters of building and BS processes, providing useful guidelines for deploying practical networks in a Manhattan-type region.